-Name of service/ policy/procedure being reviewed: COSHI l Policy

-ervice/policy/procedure: Existing

-Date of Assessm

-policy/procedure and its implementation or r breaking the policy or implementation or v against each characteristic (if

-Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality

-The area of polic y or its implementation being assessed:

-Race and Ethnicity None N/A None

-Gender None N/A None

-Age None N/A None

-Religion / Belief None N/A None

-Disability None Produced in font size 12.
+Name of service/ policy/procedure being reviewed: COSHI H Policy New or existing s service/policy/procedure: Existing Date of Assessm ent: 1.10.2024 policy/procedure and its implementation r breaking the policy or implementation of v against each characteristic (if Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of polic y or its implementation being assessed: Race and Ethnicity None N/A None Gender None N/A None Age None N/A None Religion / Belief None N/A None Disability None Produced in font size 12.
 Use of suitable technology to view None

 electronically.
 Alternative versions

 can be created on request

-Sexuality This policy will encourage a culture

-None that does not tolerate any form of None

-abuse including abuse rooted in

-discrimination.
-There is a need for a

-clear system for reporting hate
+Sexuality None This policy will encourage a culture that does not tolerate any form of abuse including abuse rooted in discrimination.
+There is a need for a clear system for reporting hate incidents None

-incidents

-Pregnancy and This policy lays out how pregnant

-Maternity None employers will be protected from None
+Pregnancy and Maternity None This policy lays out how pregnant employers will be protected from hazardous substances None

-hazardous substances

-Gender N/A

-Reassignment None None
+Gender Reassignment None N/A None

-Marriage and N/A

-Civil Partnership None None
+Marriage and Civil Partnership None N/A None

-Socio-Economic N/A

-Factors (i.e. living None None
+Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation) None N/A None

-in a poorer

-neighbourhood /

-social

-deprivation)
+in that all previous p roups including patient groups have you ca th previous version (which was subject to cons es.

+nation did you use in support o